 Forest Lodge - The Forest Lodge was a luxurious hotel, which had 125 rooms and stood six stories high.
 It took six years to build and was completed in the early 1880′s.
 A good example of a Victorian Lodge that had a colorful history associated with it.

 Henrico Theatre - Henrico Theatre was built in 1938 by Charles and B.N.
 Somma.
 Edward F. Sinnott was the architect responsible for the art deco design.
 The theatre was constructed of poured concrete and brick and the interior retains original decorative elements on the walls and ceilings.

 Meadow Farm - The farmhouse is a 1-1/2 story, clapboard structure on a 1810 English basement.
 The front porch is Greek Revival dating to the 1840′s.

-Nuckols Farm - The farm formerly known as Locust Grove, was in the Nuckols family from 1849-1972.
-A small family cemetery is on the property.
+Nuckols Farm - The farm, formerly known as Locust Grove, was in the Nuckols family from 1849-1972.
+The family cultivated tobacco before changing to a dairy farm in the 1920s.
 Henrico County purchased the property for a neighborhood park in 2005.

 Walkerton - The tavern is a five bay 2 1/2 story brick structure on an exceptionally high English basement.
 The brickwork features five-course American bond on the sides and back and Flemish bond on the facade.
 The Georgian Revival porch spans across the front of the facade.